HITECHCRIME/HC_SG346_Crossfang/README.md

 [verse 1]

-i'm testing again with my visions at fault see how i've fallen prey to the soul somewhat unseen i don't pray any better i don't see the world at all                             /// I don't say it's worth at all
+i'm testing again with my visions at fault see how i've fallen the prey to the soul somewhat unseen i don't pray any better i don't see the world at all                             /// I don't say it's worth at all

-gasping at pain ooooooh
+gasping at pain (ooooooh)
-oooooh nooooooo
+(oooooh nooooooo)
+(WHISPER) all is in vain

 [chorus]